wotakumoe/wotaku/merch.md

 ___
 - Aside from Japan post you also have your usual private couriers, like DHL, FEDEX, UPS, etc. They are also  very expensive, you will have to go to their respective site to see their policies and prices they offer, or at checkout, storefronts usual show the full price of shipping in your country.
 - [Here](https://www.post.japanpost.jp/cgi-charge/index.php?lang=_en) you will find JP Post's rates and delivery days calculator if you want to get an idea on the estimate of what you are ordering
-- When it comes to customs, be sure your country's goverment customs website for information on duties and taxes
+- When it comes to customs, be sure to visit your country's goverment customs website for information on duties and taxes

 !!!
 There are several ways to avoid paying for customs taxes.
 Additional information can be found [**here**](https://buyfags.moe/Shipping#How_do_I_avoid_paying_customs_taxes.3F).
 Be sure to visit the country specific information from the link provided.